D3SOX/Vencord/README.md

 Ignore Discord's new terms of service

 ⏩ [**MediaPlaybackSpeed**](./src/plugins-extra/mediaPlaybackSpeed)
-Adds an icon to change the playback speed of media embeds
+Allows changing the (default) playback speed of media embeds

 🔔 [**NotifyUserChanges**](./src/plugins-extra/notifyUserChanges)
 Adds a notify option in the user context menu to get notified when a user changes voice channels or online status